SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 	[1500] = "Froggy Testeru"
 }
 ```

 ??? info "Remember; TitleID it's one thing and AchievementID it's another thing..."
-	Here we declared our custom title with and ID of 1500, previously we declared the AchievementID of 250000, which will reward this "Froggy Testeru" title
+	Here we declared our custom title with an ID of `1500`, previously we declared the AchievementID of `250000`, which will reward this `Froggy Testeru` title

 On your `System Folder`, open up `achievement_list_EN.lub` file.